ssciwr/AMMICO/docs/tutorials/getting_started.md

 image_df.to_csv("ammico_results.csv")
 ```

-You can now inspect `ammico_results.csv` to see all extracted features, including text, translations, sentiment scores, image summaries, and emotion data.
+You can now inspect `ammico_results.csv` to see all extracted features, including text, translations, image summaries and so on, and perform further analysis on the data.